-33 Engaging with the public, particularly on sensitive issues such as the presence of nearby contaminated sites, might be relevant is important to consider for the successful management of issues and sites.
+Engaging with the public, particularly on sensitive issues such as the presence of nearby 38 contaminated sites, is important for the successful management of issues and sites.
 Public engagement is often coordinated through government agencies at the local, regional or national level that have been assigned the responsibility for managing contaminated sites.
-There are many terms that describe the concept of "public engagement", including "public participation" "community participation", "community involvement", "community engagement", "stakeholder involvement" and "stakeholder engagement" (National Environmental Justice Advisory Council, 2013).
-In certain jurisdictions Ppublic consultation is required; therefore, it can be advisable to consider public consultation as an an important element of sustainable remediation and is even required by legislation in certain jurisdictions.
-The emphasis in public engagement is to ensure that people (or groups) who could be affect Proponer ed by or involved or interested in an action are informed and included considered in the decision-making process according to their roles and responsibilities.
-It is therefore important to begin consider engaging the public early in the process of identification or detailed assessment of a contaminated site.
+There are many terms that describe the concept of "public engagement", including "public participation" "community participation" "community involvement", "community engagement", "stakeholder involvement" and "stakeholder engagement" (National Environmental Justice Advisory Council, 2013).
+Public consultation is an important element of sustainable remediation and is even required by legislation in certain jurisdictions.
+The emphasis in public engagement is to ensure that people (or groups) who could be affected by or involved or interested in an action are informed and included in the decision-making process according to their roles and responsibilities.
+It is therefore important to begin engaging the public early in the process of identification or detailed assessment of a contaminated site.
 Local knowledge can be very important for identifying potentially contaminated sites and deciding on the soil sampling strategy.

-34. There are a number of elements that should be considered when setting up a public consultation process.
-First, Eeffective communication, along with a two-way process of transmitting and receiving information, is important for increasing understanding among stakeholders.
+There are a number of elements that should be considered when setting up a public 39. consultation process.
+First, effective communication, along with a two-way process of transmitting and receiving information, is important for increasing understanding among stakeholders.
 Scientific information should be disseminated through the most effective means for the community involved to narrow the gap between real and perceived risk.
 Engagement is just as important when the risks are perceived, to ensure that concerns are addressed.
 While there are common elements of engagement, the approach should be tailored to the specific, unique needs of the individual community.
-There are a number of tools and methodologies available for setting up a public consultation process.4
+There are a number of tools and methodologies available for setting up a public consultation process.